robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.deepEqual(result, [ "foo", "bar" ])
     })

-Well this is where the our parsing language shines:
+Well this is where the our parsing language shines, as we can specify *"any valid value", where "value -> num | str"*

     ometa JsonReader {
       char =  (